-DENTON ARTHUR COOLEY, son of a Houston dentist, was born in 1920.
+Denton Arthur Cooley, son of a Houston dentist, was born in 1920.
 He attended the Houston Public Schools and graduated from San Jacinto High School.
-He then attended The University of Texas where he was a member of Kappa Sigma Fraternity.
+He then attended the University of Texas where he was a member of Kappa Sigma Fraternity.
 He was a member of the Southwest Conference Champion Basketball teams of that era.
 He graduated with highest honors and Phi Beta Kappa.
 He attended the University of Texas Medical School at Galveston for two years and transferred to Johns Hopkins University School of Medicine in Baltimore where he graduated in 1944 with highest honors and Alpha Omega Alpha.
 He completed his surgical residency under Dr. Alfred Blalock serving for six years with a leave of absence between 1946 and 1948 to serve military duty in the 124th Station Hospital, Linz, Austria.
-Upon completing his residency he joined Mr. Russell Brock at Brompton Hospital in London, England where he was Senior Surgical Registrar.
+Upon completing his residency, he joined Mr. Russell Brock at Brompton Hospital in London, England where he was Senior Surgical Registrar.
 Upon completing his training, he entered the full-time medical faculty of Baylor College of Medicine where he served from 1951 to 1969, when he resigned to become Chief Surgeon at the Texas Heart Institute.
+A world-renowned surgeon, Denton A. Cooley pioneered many techniques used in cardiovascular surgery.
+He performed the first successful human heart transplant in the United States in 1968.
+In 1969, he became the first heart surgeon to implant an artificial heart in man.
 Dr. Cooley was a member or honorary member of over 50 professional societies around the world and a dozen fraternities and clubs.

 Dr. Cooley believed his major accomplishment was the creation of the Texas Heart Institute and developing a school of surgery.
 More than 800 surgeons are members of the Cooley Surgical Society.